 I named this my “Mountain to Sea Photo Journey”

-A contributing factor to my decision was that fact I am older and needed to photograph certain locations while I was physically able to do so now, not years later.
+A contributing factor to my decision to go full time was that fact I am older and needed to photograph certain locations while I was physically able to do so now, not years later.

 Reason 2: Searching for Other places to Live in the United States